Samsung Q80D TV Review

 We tested the 65-inch Samsung Q80D, and the results are valid for the 55, 75, and 85-inch models.
 The 50-inch model is limited to a 60Hz refresh rate and lacks features like VRR, Quantum HDR+, and Motion Xcelerator 120Hz.
 Otherwise, as usual, the last four letters of the model code (in this case, FXZA) vary between regions and even retailers, and not all regions carry all the variants.
 As Samsung's European lineup differs, these results are only valid for the North American Q80D.

-Costco sells a variant of the TV with a slightly different model code.
+Costco and Sam's Club sell a variant of the TV with a slightly different model code.
 It comes with an extended warranty and some other store-specific perks, but it performs the same.

-The Samsung Q80D is a good mid-range TV that's especially good in bright rooms when watching SDR content, as its SDR peak brightness is excellent.
-It's also a standout in dark rooms due to its fantastic contrast, and its HDR brightness, while not exceptional, is good enough to provide an impactful viewing experience in controlled lighting environments.
-It also comes with a full suite of gaming features, although its response time is not good enough to please gamers looking for the most responsive TV.
-Overall, this TV is a good purchase, but it's unfortunately overshadowed by models such as the TCL QM7/QM751G QLED and the Hisense U7N, both of which are sold for about the same price, or even cheaper, while offering better image quality in all content, as well as better overall gaming performance.
+The Samsung Q80D is a decent mid-range TV that's especially good in bright rooms when watching SDR content, as its SDR peak brightness is excellent.
+Its HDR brightness and black levels, while not exceptional, are good enough to provide a satisfactory viewing experience in controlled lighting environments.
+It also comes with a full suite of gaming features, although its response time is not good enough to please gamers looking for the clearest motion.
+Overall, this TV is a good purchase, but it's unfortunately overshadowed by models such as the TCL QM7K and the Hisense U75QG, both of which are sold for about the same price, or even cheaper, while offering better image quality in all content, as well as better overall gaming performance.

 If you're still shopping, see our recommendations for the best TVs for sports, the best TVs for bright rooms, and the best TVs to use as a PC monitor.
 To learn more about the tests we do that inform our scores and recommendations, check out our article on how we test TVs.